Soojin-Lee0819/connectionsLab/Project1/Readme.md

 [gender API](https://genderize.io/?gclid=EAIaIQobChMIsfmD9dP_9QIVCcPVCh1d1gvhEAAYAiAAEgIeFfD_BwE) - An API to predict the gender of a person given their name

-I would like to make a note that these datasets inherit biases and assumptions about people.
+I would like to mention that these datasets have biases and assumptions about people.
 Therefore, the use of data in this project is not to have a perfect understanding of the demographics or to classify people into cookie cutter categories.
 However, the focus is on making a meaningful visualization of data associated to names and provide a fun game that allows players to explore cultural, gender, and age identities associated with names.

 ## Process and Challenges